Justine2403/hsr-etl-pipeline/README.md

 ---

 At this stage, the focus is on demonstrating the end-to-end workflow:
+ - extracting raw data
-extracting raw data, transforming it into analytics-ready tables, and consuming it via a visualization layer.
+ - transforming it into analytics-ready tables
+ - using it via a visualization layer.
 Future iterations will include fully automated orchestration, advanced metrics, and comparative analytics.